 Instead, Saturdays are a prime time for educational companies, particularly at 6pm and 8pm.
 If you target school teachers, post late Saturday evening.

-Is there an ideal time for recreational companies to post on Instagram?
+Is there the best time for recreational companies to post on Instagram?

 For travel, leisure, and recreational firms, Wednesdays and Thursday are your ideal posting times.
 Try to aim for 1pm on both days as this is the most interactive time for recreational companies.